Master P

-Percy Robert Miller (born April 29, 1970), known professionally as Master P, is an American rapper, actor, and entrepreneur.
+Percy Robert Miller (born April 29, 1970), better known by his stage name Master P, is an American rapper, actor, record producer and entrepreneur.
 He founded No Limit Records in 1991, which was relaunched into the spin-off labels New No Limit Records and No Limit Forever Records.
-Miller gained fame in the mid-1990s as a member of the label's hip hop group TRU,and 504 Boyz as well as his fifth solo album, Ice Cream Man (1996), and its namesake lead single.
+Miller gained fame in the mid-1990s as a member of the label's hip hop groups TRU and 504 Boyz as well as his fifth solo album, Ice Cream Man (1996), and its namesake lead single.
 His 1997 single, "Make 'Em Say Uhh!" received platinum certification by the Recording Industry Association of America (RIAA).

-In total, Miller has released 15 studio albums.
+Miller has released 15 studio albums throughout his career.

 Early life

 Percy Robert Miller was born and raised in the Third Ward of Uptown New Orleans, Louisiana.
 He grew up in the Calliope Projects.
 He is the second oldest of five children.
 He has one sister, Germaine, and three brothers: Kevin, and platinum-selling rap artists Corey "C-Murder" and Vyshonne "Silkk the Shocker" Miller.
 He attended St. Augustine High School (New Orleans) Booker T. Washington High School and Warren Easton High School.

 Having played on the basketball team, Miller attended the University of Houston on an athletic scholarship, but dropped out months into his freshman year and transferred to Merritt College in Oakland, California, to major in business administration.
 He mentioned that he worked at two jobs in his lifetime, with Bellsouth Mobility and Remco.

 After the death of his grandfather, Miller inherited $10,000 as part of a malpractice settlement.
 Miller opened a record store in Richmond, California, called No Limit Records And Tapes, which later became the foundation for No Limit Records.
 On February 15, 1990, Master P released the cassette tape Mind Of A Psychopath.
 His brother Kevin Miller was killed that same year in New Orleans.
 This increased his motivation to become a successful entrepreneur to change his life and save his family.